elastio/bon/website/guide/patterns/into-conversions-in-depth.md

     .ip_addr(ip_addr)
     .call();
 ```
 Notice how we didn't add a type annotation for the variable `ip_addr`.
-The compiler can deduce (infer) the type of `ip_addr` because it sees that the variable is passed to the `connect()` function that expects
+The compiler can deduce (infer) the type of `ip_addr` because it sees that the variable is passed to the `ip_addr()` setter method that expects a parameter of type `IpAddr`.
-the type `IpAddr`.
 It's a really simple exercise for the compiler in this case because all the context to solve it is there.

-However, if use an `Into` conversion, not even Sherlock Holmes can answer the question "What type did you intend to parse?":
+However, if you use an `Into` conversion, not even Sherlock Holmes can answer the question "What type did you intend to parse?":

 ```rust ignore
 use bon::builder;